cujarrett/learning-aws/aws-certified-solutions-architect–associate/security-identity-compliance.md

 - Provides temporary access for users/ devices and services where necessary
 - Allows you to set up your own password rotation policy
 - Provides PCI DSS Compliance
+- IAM is Universal, it does not apply to regions at this time

 ### IAM Key Terminology
 1. Users - End Users such as people, employees of an organization etc.